Keio University

 Motohiro Tsuchiya

-Other : Vice-President
+Vice-President

 Image: Meeting at the East Building

 Explaining the background of this requires some space.
 The G7 refers to the Group of Seven summit.
-It was held in the UK in 2021, Germany in 2022, and it had been decided that the 2023 summit would be held in Hiroshima, Japan.
+It was held in the UK in 2021 and Germany in 2022, and it had been decided that the 2023 summit would be held in Hiroshima, Japan.
 Hiroshima is, needless to say, the constituency of Prime Minister Fumio Kishida and the site of the first atomic bombing.
 In the invasion of Ukraine by Russia that began in February 2022, Russian President Putin has repeatedly hinted at the use of nuclear weapons, and the possibility of using nuclear weapons—which had been almost unthinkable for decades—suddenly increased.

 The U7+, in which Keio University participates, was formed in 2019 during the Biarritz Summit in France.
-It began when French President Macron called upon Sciences Po, a leading French university, to propose a "U7" consisting of universities.
+It began when French President Macron called upon Sciences Po, a leading French university, to seek a proposal for a "U7" consisting of universities.
 However, the U7 did not limit itself to the seven countries participating in the G7, but opened its doors to other countries, including the Global South.
 Therefore, a "+" was added after the U7.
 However, participating universities are limited to those located in democratic countries.
 More than 40 universities worldwide actively participate, and from Japan, Keio University, the University of Tokyo, Osaka University, and Hitotsubashi University are members.

-After the Biarritz Summit in France, the U7+ was forced to hold its presidential summits online for the 2020 US summit and the 2021 Cornwall summit in the UK due to the COVID-19 pandemic.
+Following the Biarritz Summit in France, the U7+ was forced to hold its presidential summits online for the 2020 US summit and the 2021 Cornwall summit in the UK due to the COVID-19 pandemic.
 In 2022, the G7 summit was held in Germany, but it was difficult to assess the impact of COVID-19 until the last minute.
 Therefore, the U7+ Presidential Summit was held on short notice at Université Côte d'Azur in France instead of Germany.
 In that sense, the 2023 U7+ Presidential Summit at Keio University was positioned as the full-scale resumption of presidential summits and engagement with the G7 after the pandemic.

 After the decision was made to hold the event at Keio University, we held weekly online meetings with representatives from the lead universities.